 Recruiting drivers in the trucking industry can present unique difficulties, and we’ve previously covered some helpful tips to improve recruitment.
-Let’s also take a look at some common mistakes to avoid for your next truck driver hire.
+Here are some common mistakes to avoid for your next truck driver hire.

 1. Not Following Up in a Timely Fashion

 Recruiters can feel the pressure to stay in contact with dozens of prospects at any given time.
 While targeting a particular segment can help ease the burden, recruiters must follow up with the strong prospects in the right time frame.

 If a candidate has expressed interest or even completed an application, keeping them in the pipeline is crucial towards eventually converting them.